sib-swiss/unix-first-steps-training/environment_setup.md

-# First Steps with UNIX: setting-up your environment
+# Introduction to Linux / UNIX and the Bash shell: setting-up your environment

 Please complete the setup instructions given in this document **before the start of the course**.